nim-lang/website/jekyll/_posts/2019-09-23-version-100-released.md

 You can use experimental features, even in production, but be aware that these are not as fleshed out as we would like them to be.

-The standard library is also covered, as long as the module in question is clearly marked with a v1.0 tag in its documentation.

 ## Exceptions to the rule